 While we’re on architecture, a few more gorgeous stumble-upons in Porto, including The Majestic Cafe, another Rowling spot where it is mused she collected ideas for Harry Potter upon napkins:

 Side Trip to Braga

 Another train ride about an hour north of Porto will take you to Braga, another charming, medieval town with all the old churches you could ever want to admire.
 The real draw to Braga though was Bom Jesus do Monte, a mazelike series of geometrically astounding staircases leading up to a sanctuary in the mountains.
 We found it more amazing to start at the top and work down, passing a Rio de Janeiro like Jesus on the Mountain, and then gazing back up at the workout of stairs you just came down.
 Such views!

 I’m not a foodie so expect no such meal delights here.
 Actually my thing is BREAD, and oh my gosh, nothing beats European bread.
 With no preservatives, no pesticides and different flours with less gluten than we’re used to in U.S., enjoy the breadthings to your digestive delight, certainly!
 Most of what I ate in Porto was sandwiches (on awesome bread), espresso (with sides of awesome bread) and a couple of their signature bacalhau fish dishes, but the espressos and pastries were photo worthy.
 Porto’s famous Port wine is also of note!
 Not a wineaux, but the wine was wonderful.
 The Portuguese have a fanciful thing for a billion ways to make sardines amazing, so I have to throw in this shot from a fancy sardines shop.
 The rest, coffee and pastries.
 Enjoy!

-Manda is an Orlando-based fantasy portrait photographer who aspires to retire in Europe and take Medieval effects portraits for travelers, and travel the world exploring sites filmed for famous movies.
+Manda is an Orlando-based fantasy portrait photographer who aspires to retire in Europe, traveling to explore iconic sites filmed for movies.